Code-Institute-Submissions/holiday-milestone-project2/README.md

 ## Deployment

-2.jpg Photo by Valdemaras D. from Pexels santorini.jpg Photo by jimmy teoh from Pexels venice.jpg Photo by Nikolaj Erema from Pexels newyork.jpg Photo by Vlad Alexandru Popa from Pexels paris.jpg Photo by Rosivan Morais from Pexels amsterdam.jpg Photo by _ Harvey from Pexels thailand.jpg Photo by VisionPic .net from Pexels iceland.jpg Photo by Simon Migaj from Pexels maldives.jpg Photo by Snapwire from Pexels philippines.jpg Photo by NICE GUYS from Pexels bali.jpg Photo by VisionPic .net from Pexels lisbon.jpg Photo by Lisa Fotios from Pexels barcelona.jpg Photo by Chait Goli from Pexels africa.jpg Photo by Oleg Magni from Pexels asia.jpg Photo by Pixabay from Pexels europe.jpg Photo by H. Emre from Pexels oceania.jpg Photo by Sabel Blanco from Pexels caribbean.jpg Photo by Jose Espinal from Pexels northamerica.jpg Photo by Pixabay from Pexels centralamerica.jpg Photo by Roberto Nickson from Pexels southamerica.jpg Photo by Matheus Bertelli from Pexels madrid.jpg Photo by Alexis Azabache from Pexels berlin.jpg Photo by Shvets Anna from Pexels sanfrancisco.jpg Photo by Pixabay from Pexels cuba.jpg Photo by Dimitri Dim from Pexels losangels.jpg Photo by Wolfram K from Pexels bondibeach.jpg Photo by Belle Co from Pexels angkorwat.jpg Photo by Lukas Kloeppel from Pexels machupicchu.jpg Photo by Paula Nardini from Pexels empirestate.jpg Photo by Roberto Vivancos from Pexels eiffeltower.jpg Photo by Eugene Dorosh from Pexels rome.jpg Photo by Anastasia Zhenina from Pexels louvre.jpg Photo by Pixabay from Pexels zante.jpg Photo by Pixabay from Pexels mexico.jpg Photo by Pixabay from Pexels
+- Deployed the project using hosting platform GitHub pages.
+- Running the code using GitPod.
+- Used the GitPod to run and debug my code within the workspace.
+- Used console in GitPod to write code and use terminal and Git commands to send code to GitHub repository to save code.
+- Used Git to save code and view changes made.
+- Used GitHub repository to save code.

+Adding to the repository
+- git add --all
+- git commit -m "initial commit"
+- git push

+# Credits

+## Content

+- Skyscanner.com for the flight page.
+- Tripadviser.com for the instagram, facebook, twitter pages and all the images on the tour page.
+- Lonelyplanet.com for all the images on the home page and the click here button on the tour page.

+## Media

+- 2.jpg Photo by Valdemaras D. from Pexels
+- santorini.jpg Photo by jimmy teoh from Pexels
+- venice.jpg Photo by Nikolaj Erema from Pexels
+- newyork.jpg Photo by Vlad Alexandru Popa from Pexels
+- paris.jpg Photo by Rosivan Morais from Pexels
+- amsterdam.jpg Photo by _ Harvey from Pexels
+- thailand.jpg Photo by VisionPic .net from Pexels
+- iceland.jpg Photo by Simon Migaj from Pexels
+- maldives.jpg Photo by Snapwire from Pexels
+- philippines.jpg Photo by NICE GUYS from Pexels
+- bali.jpg Photo by VisionPic .net from Pexels
+- lisbon.jpg Photo by Lisa Fotios from Pexels
+- barcelona.jpg Photo by Chait Goli from Pexels
+- africa.jpg Photo by Oleg Magni from Pexels
+- asia.jpg Photo by Pixabay from Pexels
+- europe.jpg Photo by H. Emre from Pexels
+- oceania.jpg Photo by Sabel Blanco from Pexels
+- caribbean.jpg Photo by Jose Espinal from Pexels
+- northamerica.jpg Photo by Pixabay from Pexels
+- centralamerica.jpg Photo by Roberto Nickson from Pexels
+- southamerica.jpg Photo by Matheus Bertelli from Pexels
+- madrid.jpg Photo by Alexis Azabache from Pexels
+- berlin.jpg Photo by Shvets Anna from Pexels
+- sanfrancisco.jpg Photo by Pixabay from Pexels
+- cuba.jpg Photo by Dimitri Dim from Pexels
+- losangels.jpg Photo by Wolfram K from Pexels
+- bondibeach.jpg Photo by Belle Co from Pexels
+- angkorwat.jpg Photo by Lukas Kloeppel from Pexels
+- machupicchu.jpg Photo by Paula Nardini from Pexels
+- empirestate.jpg Photo by Roberto Vivancos from Pexels
+- eiffeltower.jpg Photo by Eugene Dorosh from Pexels
+- rome.jpg Photo by Anastasia Zhenina from Pexels
+- louvre.jpg Photo by Pixabay from Pexels
+- zante.jpg Photo by Pixabay from Pexels
+- mexico.jpg Photo by Pixabay from Pexels

+## Acknowledgements

+- I received inspiration for this project from http://travelpicker.com/